EmmadUsmani/mc-discord/README.md

 ## About

-MC Discord is a Minecraft server plugin that adds in-game commands that perform actions on your Discord server.
+MC Discord is a Minecraft server plugin that adds in-game commands to perform actions on your Discord server.
 It is compatible with Spigot and Paper servers.

 ## Features

 ### Coordinates

 MC Discord can post coordinates to a specified text channel using in game commands.
-These coordinates can be viewed either in Discord or in game.
+These coordinates can be viewed either in Discord or in-game.

 ## Commands